rhomobile/rhoconnect-java/README.md

 and executing in cloned project directory the following commands:

     :::term
-    $ mvn clean
-    $ mvn compile
-    $ mvn jar:jar
+	$ mvn package

-The archived rhoconnect-java-x.y.z.jar file will be created in the project target/ directory.
+The archived rhoconnect-java-x.y.z.jar file will be created in the project java-plugin/target/ directory.
+The accompanying rhoconnect-java-api-x.y.z.jar file will be created in the project java-api/target/ directory.

 For testing and evaluation purposes you can use [RhoconnectJavaSample](https://github.com/shurab/RhoconnectJavaSample) application as a starting point before continuing with the following steps.

-### Adding Dependencies to Your Maven 2 Project
+### Adding Dependencies to Your Maven Project

-Add dependencies to your Apache Maven 2 project object model (POM): log4j, Apache common beanutils, and Jackson JSON mapper.
+Add dependencies to your Apache Maven project object model (POM): log4j, Apache common beanutils, and Jackson JSON mapper.
 In the RhoconnectJavaSample application, this code is in the pom.xml file.

     :::xml
     <!-- Log4j -->